Revelation 1

 John’s Response (1:17-18)

 ¶ 17 And when I saw him I fell at his feet as dead; and he laid his right hand upon me, saying, Fear not; (1) “I” am the first and the last, 18 and (2) (A) the living one: and (B) I became dead, and behold, (C) I am living to the ages of ages, and (3) have the keys of death and of hades. vv.17-18 Fear and Confidence.
-John’s immediate reaction is to fall at the Lord’s feet stunned.
+John’s immediate reaction was to fall at the Lord’s feet.
 This is similar to others’ reactions; Ezek.
 1:28, Isa.
 6:5, Dan.
 7:15; 10:8-10.
 If we compare the description of the Lord as a judge in Rev. 1 with the description of Him as our lover in Song.
-5:9-16, it is no wonder that John was shocked.
-The Lord says “fear not”… the same expression the He used so many times in the gospels.
+5:9-16 we also might be surprised by this.
+The Lord says “fear not”, the same expression the He used so many times in the gospels.
 It is the same Jesus that John had known, although now in a different character!
 The Lord identifies Himself in a threefold way:

 1. The One Who is Above Time.
 He calls Himself the “first and the last”.
-He is the source and goal of the universal creation.
+His existence is outside the bounds of time!
 To know that such a One is acting on our behalf dispels all fear (1 John 4:18).

 2. The One Who has conquered Death.

 1. He is “the Living One”.
-This is not talking about the incarnation… it is a title, similar to “I AM” (see Luke 24:5).
-From a past eternity, the Son is the source of all physical and spiritual life; “in Him was life” (John 1:4).
+This is not talking about the incarnation, rather it is a title, similar to “I AM” (see Luke 24:5).
+Throughout all time, the Son is the source of all physical and spiritual life; “in Him was life” (John 1:4).

 2. He “became dead”.
 This is the strongest way to put it.
 He laid down his life and entered the state of being dead.
 He had to go into death in order to defeat it.